Camiau20/data_workshop/README.md

 ## Data Loading <a name="data-loading"></a>
 - Establish a connection to the MySQL database using SQLAlchemy.
 - Create a "candidates" table with relevant columns using the declarative Base class.
 - Load data from the CSV file ("candidates.csv") into the database and calculate the "hired" column.
+You have to take into account that the data in the csv file is randomly generated, and the columns with their respective data types are:

+    - first_name: Varchar
+    - last_name: Varchar
+    - email: Varchar
+    - application_date: Date
+    - country: Varchar
+    - yoe: Integer
+    - seniority: Varchar
+    - technology: Varchar
+    - code_challenge_score: Integer
+    - technical_interview_score: Integer

 ## Visualizations <a name="visualizations"></a>
 1. Hires by Technology (Pie Chart) <a name="1-hires-by-technology-pie-chart"></a>
   - Query the database to get the count of hires by technology.